mlswg/mls-protocol/draft-barnes-mls-protocol.md

 We describe the information stored by each participant as a _state_, which includes both public and private data.
-An initial state, including an initial set of participants, is set up by a group creator using the _Init_ algorithm and based on information pre-published bythe initial members.
+An initial state, including an initial set of participants, is set up by a group creator using the _Init_ algorithm and based on information pre-published by the initial members.
 The creator sends the GroupInit message to the participants, who can then set up their own group state deriving the same shared keys.
 Participants then exchange messages to produce new shared states which are causally linked to their predecessors, forming a logical DAG of states.
 Participants can send